jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 # Web Scraping with Python

 In this repository we will look at the essientials and fundamentals of web scraping.
 This web scraper will be created within the Python Jupyter Notebook IDE and use **numpy**, **pandas**, **request**, and **BeautifulSoup** libraries.
 It is possible to use a standard Python IDE with proper preperations, but for this repository it is advised to use the online Colab provided below for it includes the essiential libraries.
-Full Credit and video belongs to Wyatt.
+Credit and video belongs to Wyatt Phillips.
 Here is a video link to the [full tutorial](https://www.youtube.com/watch?v=Ssi1A8FAAFI) on youtube!

 ## Colab Setup